 (d) A detailed testing programme to identify the nature of the site contamination and gather any additional information required.

 Information on contaminated site identification is widely available.
 For example, the United Nations Industrial Development Organization (UNIDO) Expert Group on POPs has developed a comprehensive toolkit aimed at assisting developing countries with the identification, classification and prioritization of POP-contaminated sites and with the development of suitable technologies for land remediation, in accordance with best available techniques and best environmental practices (BAT/BEP) (UNIDO, 2010).
-Other information can be found in the Reference manual for assessing soil contamination (FAO, 2000) and the Guidance document on the management of contaminated sites in Canada (Canadian Council of Ministers of the Environment, 1997).
+Other information can be found in the Reference manual for assessing soil contamination (FAO, 2000) and the Guidance document on the management of contaminated sites in Canada (Canadian Council of Ministers of the Environment, 1997), Assessment and management of contaminated sites (Department of Environment Regulation, 2014) and Brownfields Road Map to Understanding Options for Site Investigation and Cleanup.
+Sixth Edition (US EPA, 2017).

 2. Environmentally sound remediation

 Contaminated site criteria developed by Governments using risk assessment techniques are used as general targets in site remediation.
 Separate criteria can be developed or adopted for soil, sediment and groundwater.
 Often, a distinction is made between soil quality criteria depending on the use of the site: industrial (least stringent criteria), commercial, residential or agricultural (most stringent criteria) soils.
-Examples of such criteria can be found in the German Federal Soil Protection and Contaminated Sites Ordinance, the Swiss Soil Burden Ordinance and the Canadian Environmental Quality Guidelines.
+Examples of such criteria can be found in the German Federal Soil Protection and Contaminated Sites Ordinance, the Swiss Soil Burden Ordinance and the Canadian Environmental Quality Guidelines and the Austrian Standard ÖNORM S 2088-2 and in (European Commission, 2007).

 Information on methods currently used for the remediation of sites contaminated with POPs, including guidance on site assessment, remediation programs and risk assessment, is available from a variety of sources, including: